Skip to Content

 Why are they easier?
 While they have the same underwriting standards as more traditional loans, hard money lenders are more likely to be forgiving of things other lenders aren’t, such as recent bankruptcies, forecloses, or bad credit.

-What a hard money lender cares about is the value of the property that serves as collateral and the loan to value ratio.
+What a hard-money lender cares about is the value of the property that serves as collateral and the loan-to-value ratio.
 Regular lenders tend to focus more on the credit rating and income of the borrower.

 Plus, if lenders want to loan to private individuals, they have to undergo licensing requirements with the National Multistate Licensing System and Registry to do so.